 While I don't appreciate Mike's domineering behavior when he takes it too far, I have to admit that knowing he can easily dominate me gives me an adrenaline rush like no other.
 My cheeks deeply redden, the tingly feelings in the pit of my stomach spread through me, and my eyes lock onto his accordingly.
 I peer up at him through a fringe of dark lashes.
 I can tell he likes this because the corner of his mouth twitches.

 "It yours."
 I say this surely, relishing from the way he can make me feel so alive.

 "That's a good girl."
-He commends me in an appreciative tone.
-His lips press into mines for a brief kiss.
+He commends me in a tone of appreciation.
 "Now, do what I told you to do."

 An hour later Eric is knocking on Mike's front door, unaware of the wrathful boy that's awaiting his well-anticipated entrance.

 Mike is on top of me, disheveled and aggressive.
 He's attacking my mouth with a ferocity that has to be stemmed from his previous irritation.
 We're sprawled out across his mother's snow-white sofa, and he's nestled right between my legs where I want him to be.

 The knock on the door distracts Mike and he pulls away from me.
 I am immediately disappointed and I want to pull him back.
 I have better sense than to complain about it though.
 The door is unlocked and Eric finds his way into a situation he had not been prepared for.